-UPDATE: Luxembourg – Description of the Legal System and Legal Research
+UPDATE: The Legal System and Legal Research in Luxembourg

-After starting her career as a legal adviser at the Publications Office of the European Union in Luxembourg, Laurence Raphael followed this with a term at Arendt LLP Luxembourg.
-She joined Legitech as the Legal Manager in 2006 and rose through the ranks until becoming its C.E.O in 2013.
+After starting her career as a legal adviser at the Publications Office of the European Union in Luxembourg, Laurence Raphael joined Legitech as the Legal Manager in 2006 until becoming its C.E.O in 2013.
 She is now Head of Legal Affairs at the Luxembourg Trade Confederation (Confédération luxembourgeoise du commerce), an employers’ organization.
 Laurence holds a graduate degree (D.E.A.) in Public and International law.
 Special thanks to Nicolas Henckes, former C.E.O. at Legitech, now Director of the Luxembourg Trade Confederation for his collaboration on the previous version of this article.

 After starting his career as an M&A attorney with Gibson Dunn & Crutcher LLP in Paris, Nicolas Henckes returned to Luxembourg where he became the Personal assistant to the Governor of the Luxembourg Central Bank.
-Since September 2005, he has managed the Association momentanée Imprimerie Centrale with regard to the public market of the Luxembourg Official Journal (Mémorial).
+From 2005 on, he managed the Association momentanée Imprimerie Centrale regarding the public market of the Luxembourg Official Journal (Mémorial).
 On this basis, he created Legitech in early 2006 for the same shareholders.
-Starting in 2013, he became the Secretary General of the Union des Entreprises Luxembourgeoises – UEL.
+Starting in 2013, he became the Secretary General of the Union des Entreprises Luxembourgeoises – UEL (National Employers’ Organization).
 Nicolas graduated from HEC Paris, before obtaining a graduate degree (D.E.S.S.) in Business Law from the University Paris XI Law School.
 He also obtained the CEMS MIM awarded by the European leading business schools.
 Special thanks to Félix Mgbekonye, lawyer at Legitech for his collaboration on the first version of this article.

 Table of Contents

-According to February 2011 figures, Luxembourg has a population of 512,000 people (43% of which are foreigners) in an area of 2,586 square kilometers (999 square mi les).
-In 2015, Luxembourg’s population is estimated at more than 563,000 people with 45% of its residents being foreigners.
-The country is divided into 3 administrative districts (Luxembourg, Diekirch and Grevenmacher), 12 cantons and 105 communes.
-It has a highly developed economy, its GDP per capita ranks among the highest in the world and it has the highest GDP per capita in the Euro zone (U.S. Central Intelligence Agency 2013 estimate).
+According to January 2019 figures, Luxembourg has a population of 613,814 people (47.5% of which are foreigners) in an area of 2,586 square kilometers (999 square miles).
+The country is divided into 3 administrative districts (Luxembourg, Diekirch and Grevenmacher), 12 cantons and 102 communes.
+It has a highly developed economy, its GDP per capita ranks among the highest in the world and it has the highest GDP per capita in the Euro zone according to the U.S. Central Intelligence Agency 2019 estimate.

 Luxembourg is a parliamentary representative democracy headed by a constitutional monarch.
 The Constitution of 1868 (under general reform at the time of writing) organizes a flexible separation of powers between the executive and the parliament with the judiciary watching over proper execution of laws.
 An updated and case-law annotated French version of the Luxembourg constitution is available on Legilux, the official online legislative database.

 The executive power is formally exercised by the Grand Duke.
 In practice, the Government which he appoints is made on the basis of a proposal delivered by the leader of the party winning the parliamentary election.
 The Government consists of the Prime Minister and several other ministers.
 Legislation voted in the Parliament (see below) only becomes law after formal enactment by the Grand Duke.
-The Grand Duke has no veto power, but has the theoretic power to dissolve the Chamber of Deputies and reinstate a new one.
+The Grand Duke has no veto power but has the theoretic power to dissolve the Chamber of Deputies and reinstate a new one.
 Such power has never been used in practice.
-The country’s official website and the Government website contain further information (in French, but increasingly also in English and German, and increasingly in Luxemburgish) on Luxembourg and its legal system as well as on the activities of the executive.
+The country’s official website and the Government website contain further information (in French, but also in English and German, and increasingly in Luxemburgish) on Luxembourg and its legal system as well as on the activities of the executive.

-Legislative power is vested in the Parliament (Chambre des députés ), a unicameral parliament of sixty members, directly elected to five-year terms from four constituencies (Centre, East, North and South).
+Legislative power is vested in the Parliament (Chambre des Députés), a unicameral parliament of sixty members, directly elected to five-year terms from four constituencies (Centre, East, North and South).
 Proposed legislation and questions to the Government are available on the Parliament’s website (only in French).
 The second body is the State Council (Conseil d'État).
 It is composed of twenty-one ordinary citizens appointed by the Grand Duke on proposal by the Parliament, advises the Parliament and the Government in the drafting of legislation.
 The opinions of the State Council are published on the State Council website.

 Luxembourg is a civil law country.
-The court system is a two-tier system organized in the form of a pyramid: one branch, the civil and criminal jurisdiction includes three lower tribunals (justices de paix ;, in Esch-sur-Alzette, Diekirch, and the city of Luxembourg), two district tribunals (Diekirch and Luxembourg) and a Supreme Court of Justice (Luxembourg), which includes the Public Prosecutor's Office, the Court of Appeal and the Court of Cassation.
+The court system is a two-tier system organized in the form of a pyramid: one branch, the civil and criminal jurisdiction includes three lower tribunals (justices de paix, in Esch-sur-Alzette, Diekirch, and the city of Luxembourg), two district tribunals (Diekirch and Luxembourg) and a Supreme Court of Justice (Luxembourg), which includes the Public Prosecutor's Office, the Court of Appeal and the Court of Cassation.
 The other branch, the administrative jurisdiction, includes an Administrative Tribunal and an Administrative Court.
 There is also a Constitutional Court (see above), all of which are located in the capital (Luxembourg City).
 Information on the national court organization and case law are available on the website of the Public Prosecutor's Office.
 Case law regarding social security legislation is available on the site of the Accident Insurance Association (AAA), a public institution responsible for the prevention and compensation of accidents at work, commuting accidents and occupational diseases.

 The jury trial was abolished in 1814; since then, all trials are conducted by qualified judges.

 Prior to 2003, Luxembourg students used to go abroad to study as Luxembourg had no university of its own.
 Founded in 2003, the University of Luxembourg is the first and only university of the Grand Duchy of Luxembourg.
-Among others, it consists of a Faculty of Law, Economics and Finance (FDEF), which offers a full curriculum with 2 Doctoral Schools, 8 Master degrees, 3 Bachelor degrees and 3 professional programs as well as two Doctoral Schools to over 2,700 students.
+Among others, it consists of a Faculty of Law, Economics and Finance (FDEF), which offers a full curriculum with 2 Doctoral Schools, 11 Master degrees, 3 Bachelor degrees and 3 professional programs as well as two Doctoral Schools to over 2,700 students.
 Academic staff from 18 different nationalities teach at the Faculty, supported by practitioners from the field, visiting scholars and guest professors.

 The number of case laws is very limited, and there is still no systematic publication for civil and commercial case-law in Luxembourg.
 Case law is thus spread over various official websites of Luxembourg administrations and/or Ministries.
-The major published case law source is offered by a privately owned legal publisher called Legitech on three fee-based databases ( Legitax , Legiwork and Legicorp ).
-The historic and semi-official case-law reporter and digest is the Pasicrisie luxembourgeoise available on paper and on CD-ROM (the Pasicrisie is a nonprofit organization whose members are either law professors or judges).
-Case law is made more and more available online by the Public prosecutor’s office, but it remains limited.
-For the Cour de cassation , you can find more decisions on Juricaf.
-Case law of the constitutional court is also available on the Legilux website under Mémorial A.
+The major published case law source is offered by a privately-owned legal publisher called Legitech on a fee-based database (Lexnow).
+The historic and semi-official case-law reporter and digest is the Pasicrisie luxembourgeoise available on paper and in electronic format (the Pasicrisie is a nonprofit organization whose members are either law professors or judges).
+Case law is made more and more available online by the Public Prosecutor’s Office, but it remains limited.
+For the Cour de Cassation, you can find more decisions on Juricaf.
+Case law of the Constitutional Court is available online and also on the Legilux website under Mémorial A.

 In addition to all these sources, there are also:

-• Jurisnews, also edited by Larcier Promoculture.
-They do not seem to publish on a regular basis a selection of case law.
+- Jurisnews, also edited by Larcier Promoculture, 4 times a year examines a selection of case law.

 In addition to the sites mentioned above, free access websites that provide legal information include:

-• Legitech a website that pushes legal information, news and blog (new site by September)
+- Legitech a website that pushes legal information, news and blog.